-Armed with the EVK1105, a JTAGICE mkII and the compiler of your choice there should be nothing standing in your way to getting your first, powerful embedded IP project up and running.
+Even of you don't have the tools available at the moment, the $\mu$ Tasker simulator will enable you to get started.
+Therefore there should be nothing standing in your way to getting your first, powerful embedded IP project up and running.